-Business outlook for FY 22 remains uncertain with onset of second wave of COVID-19.
-Vehicle finance business will continue to be the mainstay for CIFCL.
-While the loan against property portfolio has also been a significant contributor to the company's growth, the home loan business has a great potential to be built into a solid portfolio considering the expertise of the company in handling typical customer profiles.
+Business outlook of CIFCL for FY 20-21 remains uncertain with the COVID-19 situation evolving each day.
+Vehicle finance segment will continue to be the mainstay for CIFCL.
+While the home equity portfolio has also been a significant contributor to the company's growth, the home loan business has a great potential to be built into a solid portfolio considering the expertise of the company in handling typical customer profiles.